spumonibreakfast/BugBountyInn/README.md

-# Bug Bounty Inn.
-Welcome to the inn!
+# Welcome to the inn!

 ## All tools operate on URLs in a file